ethereum/aleth/doc/private_net_sync.rst

     aleth -m on --config %CODE%\config.json -a 00fd4aaf9713f5bb664c20a462acc4ebc363d1a6 --no-discovery --unsafe-transactions --listen 30303

-Make note of the node's URL (starts with ``enode://``) since you'll need to reference it when launching the second node.
+Make note of the node's URL (which starts with ``enode://``) since you'll need to supply it when launching the second node.
 The URL should be logged within the first few lines of log output.

 **Example:**